Johnny Eck: Later life

 When sideshows lost popular appeal, the Eckhardt brothers returned to their red brick rowhouse at 622 North Milton Avenue, in the East-side, working-class section of Baltimore.
 This was the same house that the family had lived in since 1906, and is where the Eckhardt brothers resided for the rest of their lives.
-In Baltimore they bought and ran a penny arcade until a business tax forced them out of business.
-In the 1950s, the brothers bought and ran a used children's train ride in a local park: Eck acting as conductor.
-Eck also became a screen painter, having learned the craft from William Oktavec, a grocer and local folk artist who invented the art form in 1913.
-Eck is interviewed about the craft in the 1989 documentary film The Screen Painters.

 Eck would sit on the steps of his porch with his Chihuahua, Major, telling stories about his life.
 He and his brother often performed Punch and Judy shows for the children who would come to visit.
 However, the Eckhardts' neighborhood was increasingly becoming less safe because of drugs and crime.

 The 1980s brought more visitors as the video release of Freaks attracted a new generation of fans, some of whom Eck wasn't entirely comfortable with, telling a friend, "You'd be surprised to see these 'avid' fans.
 I say they are crazy."

 But he also expressed dismay at his own circumstances.
 Despite having a notable career that ran back to the 1920s, Eck had very little to show materially for his successes – which he attributed to being taken advantage of over the years by unscrupulous managers, "sharp crooks", and even "best friends."
 Describing the situation of fans dropping by his rowhouse on Milton, Eck wrote to a close friend in 1985, "I am so embarrassed – I would love to be financially able to entertain these wonderful people in a refined way – a tiny sandwich, cold Cola or something..."

 In January 1987, the then 76-year-old Eckhardt brothers were robbed in an ordeal that lasted several hours.
 One of the two thieves mocked and sat on Eck while the other took his belongings.
 Thereafter, Eck went into seclusion, and the brothers no longer invited visitors into their home.
 Eck would go on to say, "If I want to see freaks, all I have to do is look out the window."